Sturmlilie/duyguji-client-font/README.md

 This mod adds emoji font rendering support to Minecraft.
 By default, it doesn't ship bundled with any fonts; these have to be installed separately in the form of **resource packs**.

+Note that even though this is a client-side only mod, your friends will not be able to see the emoji you type unless they also install the mod as well as a font.
+Servers don't need to install anything, and vanilla servers are compatible as well.

 ## Inputting emoji

-In order to actually input the emoji provided by installed packs, the [duyguji input module](https://github.com/Sturmlilie/duyguji-client-input) must be installed alongside.
+In order to actually input the emoji provided by installed packs, the [duyguji input module](https://github.com/Sturmlilie/duyguji-client-input), version `0.4.0` or higher, must be installed alongside.
 Shortcodes will be automatically inserted based on [this common list](https://gist.github.com/oliveratgithub/0bf11a9aff0d6da7b46f1490f86a71eb) by @oliveratgithub, licensed under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.

-## Font resourcepacks
+## Font resource packs

-Below are a couple hand-picked, freely licensed emoji sets that are ready to be downloaded and installed!
+Below are a couple hand-picked, freely licensed emoji fonts that are ready to be downloaded and installed!
 Download links are at the very bottom of each description.
-Note that if you install more than one set, they will be queried in an undefined order.
+Note that if you install more than one font, they will be queried in an undefined order.
 Support for custom priority setting is planned.

 ### [Twemoji](https://github.com/twitter/twemoji)